SiddharthShyniben/community-health/README.md

 ![Community Health][banner]

 - Contains more than just templates.
 General advice, guidelines and more!
+- Contains README, CONTRIBUTING, and more coming soon!
 - Highly annotated.
-Annotation makes up **an average of 75.92%** of the file.
+Annotation makes up **an average of 47.87%** of the file.
 - Clean and concise.

 ## Usage